Chumba Review

 What is changing is the map.
 14 states blocked per records, Canada exited, Maryland on a second cease-and-desist, parent gone private with reduced public disclosure during the same window the US regulatory floor is shifting.
 Those are facts, not speculation.
 Whether they matter to your specific play depends on your state, your bankroll size, and your tolerance for parent-level compliance noise.

-Size your ongoing SC accumulation to your state's legislative calendar rather than to the brand's lifetime tenure.
+The practical move at Chumba in May 2026 is: claim the no-purchase welcome, complete KYC early, run one small Skrill or gift-card redemptions to validate the account, and size your ongoing SC accumulation to your state's legislative calendar rather than to the brand's lifetime tenure.
 The brand will still be here in 12 months.
-Whether your state will is the question Chumba can't answer for you.

 And the closer that needs saying every time: the only way a sweepstakes casino makes money is if you, on net, lose.
 The 1× playthrough is friendlier than 3×, but it isn't 0×.
+The game edge on the slot lobby is intact regardless of what currency you're playing.
+Don't gamble with money you can't afford to lose.

 Operated by VGW Holdings.